ISISComputingGroup/ibex_developers_manual/CAEN.md

 If you can ping and telnet to the crate, but the EPICS driver cannot connect, the crate may need a (physical) power cycle.
 This is best done by detector group.

+You can set `HVCAENx527Debug X` in the console (or via the st.cmd) with X being a debug level e.g. 5 and the IOC will print debugging information based on the level you have given.

 ### HVCAENA (Newer IOC)

 Made up of three levels the IOC level (st.cmd, config etc.), the CPP/Db support level and the CAENHVWrapper level.
 The `CAENHVWrapper` is a vendor library that contains methods to set and get data to/from CAEN crates, it is documented in the pdf files that can be found in the `CAENHVAsyn` support module.
 The CPP support level was created by [SLAC](https://www6.slac.stanford.edu/) and has been [edited by us](https://github.com/ISISComputingGroup/IBEX/issues/5544).
 The IOC level was created by us to enable use in IBEX.